-Basis of accounting for: for: Policy type Description of benefits payable Insurance contract liabilities (1) Investment contract liabilities Traditional participating life Participating funds and other participating business with distinct portfolios Participating products include protection and savings elements.
+Basis of accounting for: Policy type Description of benefits payable Insurance contract liabilities(1) Investment contract liabilities Traditional participating life Participating funds and other participating business with distinct portfolios Participating products include protection and savings elements.
 The basic sum assured, payable on death or maturity, may be enhanced by dividends or bonuses, the aggregate amount of which is determined by the performance of a distinct fund of assets and liabilities.
 The timing of dividend and bonus declarations is at the discretion of the insurer For participating funds, local regulations generally prescribe a minimum proportion of policyholder participation in declared dividends Insurance contract liabilities make provision for the present value of guaranteed benefits less estimated future net premiums to be collected from policyholders.
 In addition, an insurance liability is recorded for the proportion of the net assets of the participating funds and other participating business with distinct portfolios that would be allocated to policyholders, assuming all performance would be declared as a dividend based upon current policyholder participation.
 In addition, deferred profit liabilities for limited payment contracts are recognised Not applicable, as IFRS 4 permits contracts with DPF to be accounted for as insurance contracts For other participating business with distinct portfolios, the allocation of benefit from the assets held in such distinct portfolios is set according to the underlying bonus rule as determined by the relevant Board based on applicable regulatory requirements after considering the Appointed Actuary's recommendation.
 The extent of such policyholder participation may change over time Other participating business without distinct portfolios Participating products include protection and savings elements.
 The basic sum assured, payable on death or maturity, may be enhanced by dividends or bonuses, the timing or amount of which are at the discretion of the insurer taking into account factors such as investment experience Insurance contract liabilities make provision for the present value of guaranteed benefits and non-guaranteed participation less estimated future net premiums to be collected from policyholders.
-In addition, deferred profit liabilities for limited payment contracts are recognised Not applicable, as IFRS 4 permits contracts with DPF to be accounted for as insurance contracts Non-participating and other protect Benefits payable are not at the discretion of the insurer Insurance contract liabilities reflect the present value of future policy benefits to be paid less the present value of estimated future net premiums to be collected from policyholders.
+In addition, deferred profit liabilities for limited payment contracts are recognised Not applicable, as IFRS 4 permits contracts with DPF to be accounted for as insurance contracts Non-participatin and other protec Benefits payable are not at the discretion of the insurer Insurance contract liabilities reflect the present value of future policy benefits to be paid less the present value of estimated future net premiums to be collected from policyholders.
 In addition, deferred profit liabilities for limited payment contracts are recognised Investment contract liabilities are measured at amortised cost Universal life Benefits are based on an account balance, credited with interest at a rate set by the insurer, and a death benefit, which may be varied by the customer Insurance contract liabilities reflect the accumulation value, representing premiums received and investment return credited, less deductions for front-end loads, mortality and morbidity costs and expense charges.
-In addition, liabilities for unearned revenue and additional insurance benefits are recorded Not applicable as such contracts generally contain significant insurance risk Unit-linked These may be primarily savings products or may combine savings with an element of protection Investment contract liabilities are measured at fair value (determined with reference to the accumulation value)
+In addition, liabilities for unearned revenue and additional insurance benefits are recorded Not applicable as such contracts generally contain significant insurance risk Unit-linked These may be primarily savings products or may combine savings with an element of protection Insurance contract liabilities reflect the accumulation value, representing premiums received and investment return credited, less deductions for front-end loads, mortality and morbidity costs and expense charges.
+In addition, liabilities for unearned revenue and additional insurance benefits are recorded Investment contract liabilities are measured at fair value (determined with reference to the accumulation value)